Prescription Medications Under Canadian Health Plans

 - Branded medicines, in case of a corresponding generic medicine

 - Personal health insurance plans do not cover clinical marijuana.
 Nevertheless, a few employees benefit plans that provide insurance support in cases that prescribe marijuana for pain relief.
 This pain relief may be for MS, cancer, rheumatoid arthritis, and other severe conditions.

-Important: To get a specific prescription drug covered by a health insurance plan, you must get in touch with the insurance company.
+Important: To get a specific prescription medications covered by a health insurance plan, you must get in touch with the insurance company.